BrianSlick/Book-UITableViewGuide/02.SetupWithCode/SetupWithCode.md

 **Note**: make sure to uncomment that method before proceeding.

 At this point, all the table view does is display a handful of cells.
 If you tap a row, it will turn gray.
-Let's make it do something slightly more useful.
+Let's make it do something slightly more interesting.
 The appropriate method was mentioned in the concepts chapter, and it is:

 ```objc
 // Objective-C